puppygirlzone/webfishing-bans/README.md

+> [!IMPORTANT]
+> Thanks to Webfishing's new [update](https://store.steampowered.com/news/app/3146520/view/506189732191930301?l=english).
+This repo is no longer really needed.
+The new tools make the game a much safer place and make lists like this, obsolete.
+I enjoyed maintaining this list even through the stress that sometimes occured and all the reports along the way.
+I will be keeping this repo up in case it is ever needed again but until that time.
+I won't really be touching this project.
+I want to thank [Myraaleth](https://github.com/Myraaleth), [UnmatchedLunacy](https://github.com/UnmatchedLunacy) and   [Twalaght](https://github.com/Twalaght) for all the help and hard work they've done on this repo.
+I also want to thank anyone who contributed to the repo whether one time or many times.
+Thank you all for your hard work!
+Hopefully this list will never be needed again!

 # Webfishing Ban List
 With the rise in trolls going server to server.
 I made this list of IDs that I've personally banned due to various reasons listed below.
 If you wish to ban them then here's the steps.
 # How to use